Webseite auf deutsch lesen : Übersetzung ins de

 Tarebir is a Buddhist village, the vast majority are Buddhists.
 Right next door to the east is a new monastery of the Gelug tradition.
 1km to the west of the house is a stupa and a retreat place where various Rinpoches have visited and practiced.
 Further down in the village 2 more monasteries are being built.

-completely ( 4 rooms) 140€ / month.rent half ( 2 rooms ) 70€ / month.
+completely ( 4 rooms) 140€ / month.rent 1 Part of the house ( 2 rooms ) 100€ / month.

 It has minimalist furnishings: futon bed, blanket and duvet cover.
 A large metal box and minimal kitchen equipment.